synavate/synavate-public/docs/index.md

 ## 📣 **ANNOUNCEMENT** 📣

+17 March 2024: Synavate is trying to nail down a simple implementation of the project in order to proove it's efficacy.

 **Synavate || Synapse: Now a member of the Google Startup Program providing cloud infrastructure support & Guidance**
+                       ***Also part of the MongoDB program and NVIDIA Inception Program***

 **Synapse v0.0.3 POC** is now in **active development**, following a successful research phase, and launching on **GCP** for evaluation.
 This milestone marks a significant step forward in our project.